tflo/AutoDiscountRepair/readme.md

 ---

-Feel free to post suggestions or issues in the [GitHub Issues](https://github.com/tflo/AutoDiscountRepair/issues) of the repo!
+Feel free to share your suggestions or report issues on the [GitHub Issues](https://github.com/tflo/AutoDiscountRepair/issues) page of the repository.
-__Please do not post issues or suggestions in the comments on Curseforge.__
+__Please avoid posting suggestions or issues in the comments on Curseforge.__

 ---